sns3/sns3-satellite/doc/satellite.rst

   addition to waveform also timeslot duration can change between short and long waveforms.
 Again for control timeslots is always used the most robust wave form.

-For configuration types 1 and 2 is involved to set value for ``ns3:SatWaveformConf::AcmEnabled`` attribute as true (enabled).
-Otherwise behavior is same like with configuration 0.
+For configuration types 1 and 2 attribute ``ns3:SatWaveformConf::AcmEnabled``
+is set as true (enabled).
+Otherwise behavior is same as with configuration 0.
 If C/N0 estimation is unknown then most robust waveform is used when configuration types 1 or 2 are used.